silver-dragon/todo.txt-vim/README.markdown

 This plugin provides a nice complete function for project and context, to use it add the following lines to your vimrc:

-    " Use todo#complete as the omni complete function for todo files au filetype todo setlocal omnifunc=todo#Complete
+    " Use todo#Complete as the omni complete function for todo files au filetype todo setlocal omnifunc=todo#Complete

 You can also start automatically the completion when entering '+' or '@' by